-Whether we’re talking about a method, employee, or business, the subject in question can be either effective, but not efficient; or efficient, but not particularly effective.
+Whether we’re talking about a method, employee, or business, the subject in question can be either effective or efficient, or, in rare instances, they can be both.

 When it comes to effective vs efficient, the goal of achieving maximum productivity is going to be a combination where the subject is effective and as efficient as possible in doing so.

-Effective is all about doing something that brings about the desired intent or effect.
-If a pest control company is hired to rid a building’s infestation and they employ “method A” and successfully complete the job, then they’ve been effective at achieving the task that they were given.
+Being effective vs efficient is all about doing something that brings about the desired intent or effect.
+If a pest control company is hired to rid a building’s infestation, and they employ “method A” and successfully completed the job, they’ve been effective at achieving the task.